illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 This tutorial will explain how the metrics collection is setup for the VMs in our internal cloud.

-## Metrics collection for Internal See-through Cloud
+## Metrics collection for the Internal See-through Cloud

-Each VM that is deployed on our internal cloud using the templates provided will be automatically configured for metrics export.
-Each VM will have Node Exporter configured for hardware metrics.
-The metrics will be harvested and amalgamated by a central Prometheus instance.
-A Grafana server will allow you to graph all your metrics.
+Each VM that is deployed on our cloud platform, using the templates provided, will be automatically configured for metrics export.
+Each VM will have `Node Exporter` configured for hardware metrics publishing.
+The published metrics will be harvested and amalgamated by a Prometheus instance.
+A Grafana server will allow you to graph all your collected metrics.

 ### Node Exporter